Strawberry Freezer Jam Recipe

 As an Amazon Associate, I earn from qualifying purchases.

-But of all the canning recipes I make, strawberry jam is hands down the family favorite.
+Of all the preserving recipes I make, strawberry jam is hands down the family favorite.
 And you can too can make this amazingly easy frozen strawberry jam.
 And I’m going to show you how.

 Can I Use Alternate Sweeteners in Freezer Jam?